yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 Mod coded for the "Update 1" version of Quake 2 Remastered (from 2023-10-03).

-The mod also works with the additional campaigns (the missions from "The Reckoning" are harder, you can decrease ff_player_damage_received_multiplier) and with the Coop.
+The mod also works with the additional campaigns and with the Coop.

+I recommend to start a new game in hard difficulty, to have a lot of monsters.
-Save games should be compatible if you copy them to the mod folder (baseq2\save to fasterfps\save), but you will not get automatically the main weapons.
+Save games should be compatible anyway if you copy them to the mod folder (baseq2\save to fasterfps\save), but you will not get automatically the main weapons and the grapple.

-I recommend to start a new game (in hard difficulty, see first section of this documentation).
+If you want an easier difficulty (notably for "The Reckoning" campaign), change the ff_player_damage_received_multiplier variable instead of changing the difficulty of a new game, to still have a lot a monsters.

 To customize mod variables, edit the "settings.cfg" file in the mod directory.

-Some changes come from the Unmaster mod, it's specified in the "Feature list" section.
+Some changes come from the Unmaster mod, they are specified in the "Features" section.
 Link: https://github.com/nickgovier/Q2unmaster